vyas10102/Analyzing-Images-Using-AI/README.md

 # Analyzing Food Dishes Using AI: A Comparison of Bing AI and OpenAI Image Recognition

+## Acknowledgment

+This blog post was done by Ritwika Das (GWID: G30941802) and Aditi Vyas (GWID: G40802010) under the guidnace of Professor Robert Pless.

 ## Overview

 This project explores the capabilities of AI-powered image recognition tools—specifically Bing AI and OpenAI—in identifying food items from an image featuring a variety of dishes.
 The blog post compares the performance of both platforms based on their confidence levels and accuracy in identifying different foods such as Pho, dumplings, and sushi rolls.